FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 The expected value is not so well-behaved under transformations as the median.
 Using the definition of the expected value $\eqref{eqn:expected-value}$, we can easily show that only transformations $\phi$ of the form $\phi(x)=ax + b$, with scalars $a$ and $b$, allow us to transform the target, determine the expected value and apply the inverse transformation to get the expected value of the original distribution.
+In math-speak, a transformation of the form
+$\phi(x)=ax + b$ is also called an [affine transformation].
 For the transformed random variable $\phi(X)$ we have for the expected value that
 $$
 \begin{align*}
 E[\phi(X)] &= E[aX + b] \\